Shammachale0102/React.js/README.md

 To access the fields in the event handler use the event.target.name and event.target.value syntax.

 To update the state, use square brackets [bracket notation] around the property name.

+ ## React Router
+ Create React App doesn't include page routing.

+React Router is the most popular solution.

+Add React Router
+To add React Router in your application, run this in the terminal from the root directory of the application:

+npm i -D react-router-dom

+### Folder Structure
+To create an application with multiple page routes, let's first start with the file structure.

+Within the src folder, we'll create a folder named pages with several files: src\pages\:

+Layout.js
+Home.js
+Blogs.js
+Contact.js
+NoPage.js

+Each file will contain a very basic React component.

+####Basic Usage
+Now we will use our Router in our index.js file.

+####Example Explained
+We wrap our content first with <BrowserRouter>.

+Then we define our <Routes>.
+An application can have multiple <Routes>.
+Our basic example only uses one.

+<Route>s can be nested.
+The first <Route> has a path of / and renders the Layout component.

+The nested <Route>s inherit and add to the parent route.
+So the blogs path is combined with the parent and becomes /blogs.

+The Home component route does not have a path but has an index attribute.
+That specifies this route as the default route for the parent route, which is /.

+Setting the path to * will act as a catch-all for any undefined URLs.
+This is great for a 404 error page.

+#### Pages / Components
+The Layout component has <Outlet> and <Link> elements.

+The <Outlet> renders the current route selected.

+<Link> is used to set the URL and keep track of browsing history.

+Anytime we link to an internal path, we will use <Link> instead of <a href="">.

+The "layout route" is a shared component that inserts common content on all pages, such as a navigation menu.